Unusual Options Activity Insight: General Motors | Benzinga

 Unusual Options Activity Insight: General Motors

-On Thursday, shares of General Motors (NYSE:GM) saw unusual options activity.
-After the option alert, the stock price moved up to $53.93.
+On Monday, shares of General Motors (NYSE:GM) saw unusual options activity.
+After the option alert, the stock price moved down to $54.01.

 - Trade Type: CALL